legalthings/mustache-tidy/README.md

 ### 3. Close and reopen section tags

 We identify tags that are opened but not closed within the node content.
-Then we split section into several sections, so that each of them was wholy contained inside node.
+Then we split section into several sections, so that each of them is fully contained inside a node.

 ```html
 <p>Hello {{# foo }}world<p>